pablolovera/laravel-docs/collections.md

 <a name="method-pop"></a>
 #### `pop()` {#collection-method}

-O método `pop` remove e retorna o último item da coleção:
+The `pop` method removes and returns the last item from the collection:

     $collection = collect([1, 2, 3, 4, 5]);